 03 Mar Whitelee National Nature Reserve

-The project aims to improve access to areas of the reserve, providing a level of safe and easy access to parts of the site and carefully encouraging further exploration, as well as habit restoration and creation.
+The project will involve some habitat creation and restoration work, as well as improving access to areas of the reserve, providing a level of safe and easy access to parts of the site and carefully encouraging further exploration.
 This will include:

 - Improved access from Carter Bar to provide a short easily accessible route (potentially wheelchair accessible) to a viewing area from the source of the River Rede looking across to Catcleugh Reservoir and the Rede valley.
 This is likely to include a boardwalk leading to some type of art installation, as well as enhanced interpretation.

-- Improve the footpath for hillwalkers from Carter Bar to the viewpoint as far as Carter Pike with new drainage.
+- An improved footpath for hill walkers from Carter Bar to the viewpoint as far as Carter Pike.
 The cairn at Carter Pike will be re-worked to provide an attractive dry stone shelter.

-- At the new woodland plantation near the reservoir the small circular path would be improved and a better link provided to gain access to the hill.
-Here a small lay-by type pull- in would be added to assist access for visitors.
+- At the new woodland plantation near the reservoir the small circular path will be improved and a better link provided to gain access to the hill.
+Here a small lay-by type pull-in will be added to assist access for visitors.

 - There will be peatland restoration and new woodland planting.